AlastairDare/terp_quickinstall/README.md

 ```
 and then reboot your machine

+# Pre-Requisites
+Setup DNS A record before initiating this process in order for SSL to work.
+You will not be able to pause the process mid way to complete it and will be required to perform a complete restart.

 # Important!
 Do not run this script as root as it will fail when setting up the site.
 If your VPS default user is root, create a non-root user by following these steps: